gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This may be a breaking change for builds that depend the on the fact that certain dependencies are reloaded from the repository during each resolution.
 Bear in mind that the vast majority of builds will enjoy faster dependency resolution offered by the in-memory caching.
-If your project requires reloading of snapshots or local dependencies during the build please let us know so that we can better understand your scenario and model it correctly.
+If your project requires reloading of snapshots or local dependencies during the build please let us know so that Gradle can better understand your scenario and model it correctly.

 You can also turn off the in-memory dependency metadata cache via a system property: